-MHPS: World's Most Efficient Power Plant Is Synced to the Grid and Operating at Full Load, Ahead of Schedule
+MHPS: World's Most Efficient Power Plant is Synced to the Grid and Operating at Full Load, Ahead of Schedule

 The new facility features a triple-casing steam turbine, augmenting overall system efficiency through a multiplier effect with the JAC gas turbine.
 This greater efficiency reduces carbon emissions and heat loss, significantly reducing the environmental impact of T-Point 2.

-MHPS will use the facility to conduct validation of the next-generation 1700°C-class ultrahigh-temperature gas turbines, steam turbine upgrades, air-cooled condenser technology, generators, and static frequency converters.
+MHPS will use the facility to conduct validation of the next-generation 1700degC-class ultrahigh-temperature gas turbines, steam turbine upgrades, air-cooled condenser technology, generators, and static frequency converters.

 Bringing power generation to the digital age